Health Indicator Report of Air Quality: Particulate Matter (PM2.5)

 How Are We Doing?Several of the most urban counties in Utah have days that do not comply with the PM2.5 standard.
-This may be due in part to Utah's unique geography and seasonal conditions.
+This may be due in part to the unique geography and seasonal conditions in Utah.
 PM2.5 levels increase seasonally in the winter and often due to inversions.
-Utah's Department of Environmental Quality (DEQ) is working to decrease the number of days over the PM2.5 standard.
+The Utah Department of Environmental Quality (DEQ) is working to decrease the number of days over the PM2.5 standard.

 Available ServicesThe [http://www.health.utah.gov/utahair/ Air Quality and Public Health in Utah] web page provides a wide range of air quality-related topics.
 These topics include *[http://www.health.utah.gov/utahair/AQI/ Air Quality Index] *[http://www.health.utah.gov/utahair/pollutants/ Information about specific air pollutants] *Health effects from air pollution **[http://www.health.utah.gov/utahair/birthoutcomes/ Adverse birth outcomes] **[http://www.health.utah.gov/utahair/respiratory/#Asthma Asthma] **[http://www.health.utah.gov/utahair/respiratory/#COPD Chronic obstructive pulmonary disease] **[http://www.health.utah.gov/utahair/CAD/ Heart disease and heart attacks]

 Page Content Updated On 09/10/2019, Published on 11/15/2019